benders5e/benders5e/waterbender.md

 <!--div style="height: 2em;">
 </div-->
 #### Bending Block
 At 17th level, you learn to use bloodbending to temporarily block another bender's abilities.
-Once per long rest, if the other bender is Restrained, you can touch them on the center of the forehead and use an action to remove their bending.
+Once per long rest, if the other bender is Restrained or Incapacitated, you can touch them on the center of the forehead and use an action to remove their bending.
 They regain their bending after 1d100 hours.

 <!--#### Bloodbending Anytime
 At 19th level, you are able to bloodbend even on nights without a full moon, excluding those with a new moon.-->